-The public-sector Project sponsor is the Municipality of Ciudad Acuña, Coahuila (the "Municipality" or "Sponsor").
-The Municipality of Ciudad Acuña has the legal authority to operate and maintain the local storm water management system.
+The public-sector Project sponsor is the Municipality of Acuña, Coahuila (the "Municipality" or "Sponsor").
+The Municipality has the legal authority to operate and maintain the local storm water management system.
 Its Public Works Department is responsible for developing and implementing infrastructure improvement projects.